Female African scientist works in modern biological laboratory

 • Japan Flag

-Currently, 17 innovators from across the globe and 11 East African private hospitals, primary care clinics, lab chains, pharma retailers, and insurers are conducting 20 TechEmerge pilots in Kenya, Uganda, and Ethiopia.
+Innovators from across the globe and East African private hospitals, primary care clinics, lab chains, pharma retailers, and insurers conducted 20 TechEmerge pilots in Kenya, Uganda, and Ethiopia.

 TechEmerge Health East Africa was launched in January 2020 to strengthen health care services, improve patient outcomes, and build commercial relationships, and quickly expanded to also tackle some of the challenges posed by the COVID-19 pandemic.
-A pool of up to $1 million in grant funding is supporting field-testing of new AI-enabled point of care diagnostics, clinical decision support tools, imaging, patient engagement solutions, emergency response, and more.
-Participants also receive ongoing support and advice during implementation.
+A pool of up to $1 million in grant funding supported field-testing of new AI-enabled point of care diagnostics, clinical decision support tools, imaging, patient engagement solutions, emergency response, and more.
+Participants also received support and advice during implementation.

-TechEmerge Health East Africa is part of the Global Tech Challenge from the World Bank Group and the Consumer Technology Association.
+TechEmerge Health East Africa was part of the Global Tech Challenge from the World Bank Group and the Consumer Technology Association.

 Market Context